By Carla Olivo, USMC Spouse

 Extending 12 miles from the Potomac River to the border of Maryland, the National Zoo is also located within Rock Creek Park.
 There is lots to do including: picnicking, hiking, biking, rollerblading, tennis, fishing, and horseback riding.

 Great Falls National Park

-With 800 acres along the banks of the Potomac River in northern Fairfax County, this park offers whitewater kayaking and canoeing, and fifteen miles of scenic hiking trails (five of which are multi-use for horseback riding, hiking and biking.)
-You can also experience rock climbing on the cliffs in Mather Gorge above the Potomac where the falls total 76 feet over a series of major cascades.
+With 800 acres along the banks of the Potomac River in northern Fairfax County, this park offers whitewater kayaking and canoeing.
+There are also fifteen miles of scenic hiking trails, five of which are multi-use for horseback riding, hiking and biking.
+Additionally, you can experience rock climbing on the cliffs in Mather Gorge above the Potomac.
+The falls total 76 feet over a series of major cascades.

 Mason Neck State Park

 Located in southern Fairfax County, about 20 miles from Washington D.C., visitors to this park can enjoy hiking trails, a large picnic area, a playground, a car-top canoe launch, bicycle rentals and bird watching.